Division Chair: Noah Taylor, email@example.com

 The Community Theatre Division of SCTA is committed to connecting, creating, and cultivating community theatre across our beautiful state.
 We are artists sharpening each other and supporting all the hard work that goes into community theatre.
 We recognize the exceptional work that comes from community playhouses and organizations across South Carolina.
 We connect passionate artists and leaders who pour their time and talents into their communities through theatre.
 We advocate for the success and support of community theatres in SC.
 Through SCTA’s Community Theatre Division, community theatres and artists can grow, connect, and actively contribute to the greater narrative of theatre in South Carolina!

-- SCTA’s Upstate Unified Auditions are scheduled for February 17, 2019 at Greenville Little Theatre and new this year, Charleston Unified Auditions are scheduled for February 9, 2019 at Footlight Theatre.
-The top theatre directors and producers in the area will gather to search for hundreds of actors, designers, and technicians for the 2019-2020 theatre season.
-Registration for actors and technicians opens December 1, 2018 – stay tuned for details.
+- SCTA’s Unified Auditions are scheduled for February 22-23, 2020 at Greenville Theatre.
+The top theatre directors and producers in the area will gather to search for hundreds of actors, designers, and technicians for the 2020-2021 theatre season.
+Registration for actors and technicians opens December 1, 2019 – stay tuned for details.
 If your community theatre would like to be involved in casting and hiring, please contact me for more information.

-- The 2018 Awards Celebration will take place on May 26 at Trustus Theatre in Columbia, SC.
+- The 2019 Awards Gala will take place on February 22 at Furman University.
 This is a great opportunity for all SC theatre artists to network and recognize the amazing work being done across our state.
-If you know an artist, teacher, or organization who deserves recognition for their contributions to theatre in SC, you can nominate them up until December 31, 2017.
+If you know an artist, teacher, or organization who deserves recognition for their contributions to theatre in SC, you can nominate them up until September 30, 2019

-- The SCTA Annual Convention is scheduled for November 8-11, 2018 at Anderson University in Anderson, SC.
+- The SCTA Annual Convention is scheduled for November 15-17, 2019 at Francis Marion University, Florence, SC.
 This is a unique opportunity for community theatre leaders and artists to learn in workshops, connect with other artists, find inspiration, and participate in one-of-a-kind opportunities with artists from across the state.

 - The Community Theatre Division’s flagship program is the annual Community Theatre Festival.
 South Carolina’s community theatres are invited to submit and perform one-hour productions at the convention each fall.
 This offers theatres the opportunity to share their work with other artists, receive professional feedback, and compete for awards in acting, design, direction, and overall production.
 Winners at the SCTA Community Theatre Festival will move on to represent South Carolina at SETC (the Southeastern Theatre Conference) and possibly at AACT (the American Association of Community Theatre).